GameDevBox/Background-Blur-Unity-HDRP/README.md

 ## HOW TO:
-• Download UI Blur Shader
+• Download UI Blur Shader Graph
 • Create a material from this shader
 • Add the material to the fullscreen CustomPass